Home / School News

 Grade 4 Student Learning Survey

-This week, parents of Grade 4 students received the information about the Grade 4 Student Learning Survey.
-The survey will be administered at school for Grade 4 students.
-Parents, guardians and caregivers of Grade 4 students are also encouraged to participate in the survey as the results are important in identifying and celebrating current strengths, as well as determining where the school needs to focus improvement.
+The Grade 4 Student Learning Survey is still open!
+Parents, guardians and caregivers of Grade 4 students are encouraged to participate in the survey as the results are important in identifying and celebrating current strengths, as well as determining where the school needs to focus improvement.
 The survey contains standard questions for the Province – in addition, questions from the school and/or district that focus on local conditions or issues may be included.

 The survey can be completed electronically and can be accessed on the Internet at https://www2.gov.bc.ca/gov/content/education-training/k-12/support/student-learning-survey.